-Nutrient Farmyar d Manure Composted ri ce straw
+Nutrient F /M Composted rice strav

 2010 2011 2010 2011

 C% 34.4 34.8 28.5 29.13

 N% 1.30 1.42 1.83 1.92

-C/N Ratio 26.70/1 27.16/1 15.57/1 16.26/1
+C/N Ratio 26.70 27.16 15.57 16.26

 P% 0.38 0.43 2.30 2.55

 K% 0.39 0.46 2.43 2.64

 Fe ppm 600 633 510 560

 Mn ppm 300 340 490 489

 Zn ppm 69 58 54 61

 For the bacterial inoculation treatment in the nursery, the pregerminated seeds were mixed with the bacterial (Azospirillum) suspension overnight just before sowing as powdered inoculums (water adhesive like sugar or gum).
 Thus, each seed received about 108 bacterial cells.
 Then, the seeds were broadcasted by hand on May 5th and May 9th in 2010 and 2011 seasons, respectively.
-In permanent field, at transplanting the seedlings were inoculated again by soaking their roots overnight in the corresponding bacterial suspension to complete the required rate of bacterial fertilizers.
-To determine the growth characters at maximum tillering and panicle initiation stages, three hills per plot were harvested and the number of tillers hill was recorded, chlorophyll content was measured using chlorophyll-Meter, and plant height was measured then they were dried and weighed to determine the total dry weight.
-At harvest, average numbers of tillers, plant height and panicle length, panicle characters, grain and straw yields were estimated in each plot, and grain yield was calibrated to 14% moisture basis.
+In permanent field, at transplanting the seedlings were inoculated again by soaking their roots over night in the corresponding bacterial suspension to complete the required rate of bacterial fertilizers.
+To determine the growth characters at maximum tillering and panicle initiation stages, three hills per plot were harvested and the number of tillers hill-1 was recorded, chlorophyll content was measured using chlorophyll-Meter, and plant height was measured then it was dried and weighed to determine the total dry weight.
+At harvest, average number of tillers, plant height and panicle length, panicle characters, grain and straw yield were estimated in each plot, and grain yield was calibrated to 14% moisture basis.

 The collected data for each trait were subjected to the analysis of variance according to the procedure outlined by Gomez and Gomez (1984).
 Differences among treatment means were compared using the Revised L.S.D at 5% levels of significance adopted by Waller and Duncan (1969).
+The homogeneity test was conducted of error mean squares and, accordingly, the combined analysis was carried out between years because such errors were homogeneous.